You can read the poem below and listen along with the recording…

 For it must be very lonely to be living in a house

 Where the pantry’s never ravaged by a glad ten-fingered mouse.

 Though I’ve traveled far past forty, I confess that I, myself,

 Even now will nip a morsel from the good things on the shelf;

 And I never blame the youngsters who discover chocolate cake

 For the tiny little samples which exultantly they take.

 Read by Joyfull.

 This article was posted on Wednesday, September 9th, 2015 at 8:52 pm and is filed under English, Languages, Poems, Poems about Childhood, Poems about Children, Poems about Food, Poetry.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.